St Mary’s College, Hyderabad

 - Five copies of recent passport size colour photos

-Note: Failure to submit any of the required documents will result in cancellation of admission without any claim.
+Note: Failure to submit any of the required documents by deadline will result in cancellation of admission without any claim.

 Summary of the Process: The completed application form along with the required documents must be submitted for registration.
 The Principal, along with the Admissions Committee, will process all applications and provisionally select eligible candidates for admission based on merit.
 Selected candidates will be intimated to fulfill the necessary conditions within the given time frame.
 The final list of admitted candidates programme-wise will be given to the University for approval and generation of Hall Ticket number.